 (A) Each student must create a course learning outcomes portfolio.
-For many students, the easiest way to produce a portfolio is to create it electronically on Blackboard; such a portfolio is called an e-portfolio.
+For most students, the easiest way to produce a portfolio is to create it electronically on Blackboard; such a portfolio is called an e-portfolio.
 Students can also make use of another electronic resource, such as a blog.
 A paper portfolio is also welcome.
 Your written contributions to the portfolio or e-portfolio, and any artifacts, documents, or files that you may append or upload, will assist the instructor in evaluating whether you have met the stated learning outcomes of the course.

 (B) The portfolio is structured according to the learning outcomes for the course.
-The learning outcomes in question are the five listed above under "Course outcomes" (not the sixth, unbulleted one).
-Note that the second and the fifth course outcome have two parts.
+The learning outcomes in question are the five listed above under "Formal learning outcomes for the course."
+Note that #2 and #5 both have two parts.